Feminism in India: Second Phase: 1915–1947

 During this period the struggle against colonial rule intensified.
 Nationalism became the pre-eminent cause.
-Claiming Indian superiority became the tool of cultural revivalism resulting in an essential model of Indian womanhood similar to that of Victorian womanhood: special yet separated from public space.
+Claiming Indian sovereignty became the tool of cultural revivalism resulting in an essential model of Indian womanhood similar to that of Victorian womanhood: special yet separated from public space.
 Gandhi legitimized and expanded Indian women's public activities by initiating them into the non-violent civil disobedience movement against the British Raj.
 He exalted their feminine roles of caring, self-abnegation, sacrifice and tolerance; and carved a niche for those in the public arena.
 Peasant women played an important role in the rural satyagrahas of Borsad and Bardoli.
 Women-only organisations like All India Women's Conference (AIWC) and the National Federation of Indian Women (NFIW) emerged.
 Women were grappling with issues relating to the scope of women's political participation, women's franchise, communal awards, and leadership roles in political parties.

 The 1920s was a new era for Indian women and is defined as 'feminism' that was responsible for the creation of localized women's associations.
 These associations emphasized women's education issues, developed livelihood strategies for working-class women, and also organised national level women's associations such as the All India Women's Conference.
 AIWC was closely affiliated with the Indian National Congress.
 Under the leadership of Mahatma Gandhi, it worked within the nationalist and anti-colonialist freedom movements.
 This made the mass mobilisation of women an integral part of Indian nationalism.
 Women therefore were a very important part of various nationalist and anti-colonial efforts, including the civil disobedience movements in the 1930s.

 After independence, the All India Women's Conference continued to operate and in 1954 the Indian Communist Party formed its own women's wing known as the National Federation of Indian Women.
 However, feminist agendas and movements became less active right after India's 1947 independence, as the nationalist agendas on nation building took precedence over feminist issues.

 Women's participation in the struggle for freedom developed their critical consciousness about their role and rights in independent India.
 This resulted in the introduction of the franchise and civic rights of women in the Indian constitution.
 There was provision for women's upliftment through affirmative action, maternal health and child care provision (crèches), equal pay for equal work etc. The state adopted a patronizing role towards women.
 For example, India's constitution states that women are a "weaker section" of the population, and therefore need assistance to function as equals.
 Thus women in India did not have to struggle for basic rights as did women in the West.
 The utopia ended soon when the social and cultural ideologies and structures failed to honour the newly acquired concepts of fundamental rights and democracy.